-As has happened several times before, the reason to write this commentary is the giving of sermons about this book of the Bible.
-In Gummersbach, Germany, it was with great joy that I was able to share the rich lessons from this book with the believers who attended the sermons.
+As has happened several times before, I wrote this commentary after giving sermons about this book of the Bible.
+It was with great joy that I was able to share the rich lessons from this book with the believers who attended the sermons, in Gummersbach, Germany.
 What I have been able to gather in the preparation, I have edited in such a way that the whole, now as a commentary, can be offered to anyone who wants to take knowledge of it.

 That does not mean that this book would not have lessons for those who are not leaders.
 The Lord Jesus is the example of service for every believer.
 Every one of God’s children is called to learn from Him as the Exemplar Servant.
 Because Nehemiah is so similar to Him, this book is full of applications for every believer.

 Being subservient does not mean being a ‘softy’.
 Nehemiah is not a weakling.
-For God he makes himself small; that is why he is fearless in his actions before people.
-He acts with authority and, if necessary, harshly, no matter who he has in front of him.
+He makes himself small before God; that is why he is fearless in his actions before people.
+He acts with authority and, if necessary, harshly, no matter whom he has in front of him.
 In this way he puts a stop to evil practices and brings about a reversal in wrong situations.

 What a blessing this man has been for God’s people!
 May God grant us to be like Nehemiah and to take to heart the lessons of this book.